 1. Reduce Emissions Before Offsetting

-For this article we are exploring carbon offsetting because of Unleash and the need for air travel.
-However, air travel accounts for 2% of all CO2 emissions and the best course of action is to reduce your daily footprint, focusing on the below activities.
+For this article we are exploring carbon offsetting because of the need for air travel.
+However, air travel accounts for 2% of all CO2 emissions.
+The best course of action is to reduce your daily footprint, focusing on the below activities.
 Here are a few tips to reduce your impact:

 - Change your lightbulbs to energy efficient ones